larscom/ngx-translate-module-loader/README.md

    * By default, it uses the moduleName as namespace
    * @see moduleName
    *
-   * Use this property if you want to override the default nameSpace */ namespace?: string;
+   * Use this property if you want to override the default namespace */ namespace?: string;
   /**